Pump Ed 101

 Centrifugal Pump Efficiency - What, How, Why, When ? - Joe Evans, Ph.D

 In this tutorial, we will investigate several aspects of centrifugal pump efficiency.
 First I will define efficiency and give some examples.
 Next we will examine some of the design criteria that ultimately dictate the efficiency exhibited by a particular pump.
 We will also try to make that somewhat nebulas quantity, known as specific speed, more meaningful.
 I will also show its effect on the shape of a pump’s performance and power curves.
 Finally, we will discuss the importance of (or, sometimes, unimportance) of efficiency as it relates to a particular application or process.
 We will also illustrate the relationship of efficiency, head, and flow as they apply to both steep and flat performance curves and their roles in constant and variable speed applications.
 We will end with a brief look at the combined efficiency of a pump and its driver.
+For a more recent look at this topic see my Feb through July 2012 Pumps & Systems magazine articles.

 Download (461k Acrobat File)